dome2048/ohpm/README.md

 * Trouble On: Spinning yellow light with a periodic "chirp."
 Ideal for water sensors or HVAC failure.
 * Light On: All LEDs light up white.
 If you're the nervous type, this can assure you that lighting schedules are running properly.
 * Disconnected: Alternating blue and yellow spinning lights with a periodic chirp indicate the OHPM isn't receiving updates from openHAB.
+* Party Mode: This one is just for fun... when the corresponding Party item in openHAB is switched on, the Internet Button does a rainbow pattern.

 Note: Alarm and Trouble supersede the Light.
 If both Alarm and Trouble are activated, you'll see red and blue flashes mixed with a spinning yellow light to indicate both problems.